 Security leaders are seeking new ways to minimize SecOps security monitoring tools while increasing efficiency for SecOps teams.
 Read this article to learn more.

 Security leaders are finally coming to terms with the reality of today’s threat landscape.
 That means adopting a post-breach mentality increasingly focused on detection and response.
-Yet admitting that it’s now a case of “when not if” your organisation is breached is different from mounting an effective security operations (SecOps) response.
+Yet admitting that it’s now a case of “when not if” your organization is breached is different from mounting an effective security operations (SecOps) response.
 Building a Security Operations Centre (SOC) is only half the battle.
-As we’ve demonstrated before, you also need the right tools, or your analysts will be overwhelmed with alerts they’re unable to prioritise.
+As we’ve demonstrated before, you also need the right tools, or your analysts will be overwhelmed with alerts they’re unable to prioritize.

 So how bad is the current challenge for SOC teams?
 According to new Trend Micro stats, tool sprawl has reached epic proportions—with potentially serious implications for cyber risk and the mental health of SecOps analysts.